Metals & Minerals News

 “This will be accomplished by undergoing exploration on our existing exploration portfolio, the acquisition of additional interests, as well as through investment holdings in new uranium focused entities that we can help to create.”

-The company is also due to release the findings of a commissioned a National Instrument 43-101 technical report on the Reitenbach property.
+Power Metal is finalising next stage exploration plans at Athabasca and is also due to release a commissioned a NI-43-101 technical report on the Reitenbach property.

-Further work is underway to evaluate the findings of a review of the uranium-rare earth element-lithium Selta property to determine the next stages for uranium-focused exploration.
+A review is also underway at the uranium-rare earth element-lithium Selta property to determine the next stages for uranium-focused exploration.